FILLING OUT A PASSPORT APPLICATION FORM

 SECTION 10 – Countersignature

-The countersignature, which section 10 of the form is dedicated to, can be one of the most important elements of a passport application.
+The countersignature can be one of the most important elements of a passport application.
 This is a process by which a third party confirms your identity and vouches that the details in your form are correct.
 By signing the form, they are also verifying your photographs.
-In the case of an application for a child, a countersignature will also mean the person signing has known the parent or guardian in section 9 for a period of more than two years, and that they are fit to be a parent.
+In the case of an application for a child, a countersignature is needed.
+The countersignatory confirms he or she has known the parent or guardian in section 9 for a period of more than two years.
+They also confirm they are fit to be a parent.

-Countersignataries must be a professional, have known the applicant for at least two years, reside in the UK and hold a valid British or Irish passport.
-They may not be related to the applicant or involved with them in a personal capacity, such as co-habitation or a relationship.
-Employees of HM Passports Office are also inelligible to be countersignataries.
+Countersignatories must be a professional, have known the applicant for at least two years, reside in the UK and hold a valid British or Irish passport.
+They may not be related to the applicant or involved with them in a personal capacity, such as cohabitation or a relationship.
+Employees of HM Passports Office are also ineligible to be countersignatories.

-When filling out section 10 of the form, the countersignatary will need to give their full business or home address and contact details.
-Once the application is sent in, their signature will be verified against passport records and they may be contacted.
-If HM Passports Office is not satisfied with the choice of countersignatary, the applicant may be asked to pick a different one.
+When filling out section 10 of the form, the countersignatory will need to give their full business or home address.
+Contact details are mandatory too.
+Once your passport application form is sent in, their signature will be verified against passport records.
+HM Passport Office may contact the countersignatory.
+If HM Passports Office is not satisfied with the choice of countersignatory, the applicant may be asked to pick a different one.

-Applicants should remember that two identical, passport-standard photographs and all their past, uncancelled passports should be sent in with the form.
+Applicants should remember that two identical, passport-standard photographs and all their uncanceled passports should be sent in with the form.